 Making aircraft lighter without compromising manoeuvrability could represent a major breakthrough.
 Lighter aircraft make for faster, more fuel-efficient aircraft.
 Or they can carry a heavier payload.

 In terms of civil aviation – the removal of complex hydraulics from the aircraft could transform the design of aircraft altogether.

 Companies like Airbus have been patenting revolutionary concepts for commercial aircraft of the future for years.
 But current technology has prevented many of them from being anything close to feasible.

 If blown air technology replaces the traditional control surfaces, then the implications are significant.

 Obviously, there’s a lot more testing to be done, not least of all with a full-sized aircraft, but the early results are encouraging.

-The University of Manchester aren’t the only ones testing an alternative design to traditional aircraft.
+The University of Manchester isn’t the only one testing an alternative design to traditional aircraft.
 More akin to the flying saucers from the sci-fi movie Independence Day, the aircraft is like nothing seen in modern skies.

 An engineering duo based in Romania is behind the All Directional Flying Object and believe it could be the next evolution in sustained flight.

-Similar to the systems developed for the MAGMA UAV, the ADIFO, is able to use thrusters in order make turns.
-However, with integrated fans into a single wing design means it is both capable of VTOL and multidirectional flight.
+Similar to the systems developed for the MAGMA UAV, the ADIFO, is able to use thrusters in order to make turns.
+However, integrated fans into a single wing design mean it is both capable of VTOL and multidirectional flight.

 At present the creators of the ADIFO see the aircraft performing as a military vehicle, combat drone or private aircraft.